fasakinhenry/hilink/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Built with Next.js, TailwindCSS, and TypeScript, this landing page not only looks great but also serves as a hands-on project to reinforce one's understanding of these technologies.
+Built with Next.js, TailwindCSS, and TypeScript, this landing page not only looks great but also serves as a hands-on project to reinforce my understanding of these [technologies](#tech-stack).

 If you're a recruiter or potential employer, this project serves as a testament to my skills and dedication to web development.
 Feel free to explore the codebase and see the quality of work I can deliver.